SolidBlock-cn/mishanguc/UpdateLog-en.md

 Note: Not all versions in this update log are already published.
 Please refer to relevant pages in CurseForge and Modrinth, or the "releases" section in the GitHub.

+### 1.5.3

+- For versions 1.21,4 and above, fixed the issue that custom-colored sign bars are not tinted dynamically in the inventory.
+- Other updates see the changelog for 1.5.2, 1.5.1 and 1.5.0.

 ### 1.5.2

 - Now all standing signs and sign bars have the block tag `#wall_post_override` so that the standing signs placed on the walls make the wall posts visible.